SaahilParmar/API-Test-Automation-Framework/README.md

 For issues and feature requests, please use the GitHub Issues tracker.

-## 📝 License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.